kddubey/cappr/docs/source/a_note_on_workflow.rst

 Footnotes
 ~~~~~~~~~

-.. [#] Some quick-and-dirty rationale for this guidance: a Wald 95% confidence interval
+.. [#] Some quick-and-dirty rationale: a Wald 95% confidence interval for the expected
-   for the expected accuracy of a binary classifier—which is estimated to be 90%
+   accuracy of a binary classifier—which is estimated to be 90% accurate—is (0.84, 0.96)
-   accurate—is (0.84, 0.96) when evaluated on an independent/unseen set of 100 examples.
+   when evaluated on an independent/unseen set of 100 examples.
+For some applications,
-   For most applications, that's quite wide.
+   that level of uncertainty may not be acceptable.

-.. [#] You could technically get an LLM to make them up for you.
-But depending on your
+.. [#] You may use an LLM to make them up for you.
+But depending on your application,
-    application, the inputs it generates may actually look nothing like what you'll see
+    the inputs it generates may not look like what you'll see in production.
+Use your
-    in production.
-Use your best judgement.
+    best judgement.

 .. [#] There are some applications where you may not want to *randomly* split the
     dataset.
 Perhaps your inputs are grouped, or change with time.
 In these cases,